MAINE EARNS WEEKEND SWEEP WITH 2-1 WIN OVER NEW HAMPSHIRE

-Senior defenseman Melissa Gagnon scored the game-winning goal for Maine
+Senior defenseman Melissa Gagnon nets game-winning goal for Black Bears

 It was a special day at Alfond Arena today as Maine wrapped the regular season with a weekend sweep against New Hampshire, 2-1.
 After the completion of the game, there was a special on-ice ceremony honoring the six seniors on the team; Danielle Ward (Lansing, Mich.), Ashley Norum (Fairbanks, Alaska), Myriam Croussette (Baie-Comeau, Quebec), Melissa Gagnon (St. Gilles, Quebec), Dominique Goutsis (Coquitlam, British Columbia), and Dawn Sullivan (Enfield, Nova Scotia).
 The players were met on the ice by their families and recognized for their dedication to the program.